-The traditional German Pfannkuchen consists of a holeless, marmalade or jelly-filled doughnut made of a sweet raised dough and served iced or powdered with sugar.
-This sweet pastry is also known as a Krapfen, Kreppel, or Berliner.
+The traditional Berliner consists of a holeless, marmalade or jelly-filled doughnut made of a sweet raised dough and served iced or powdered with sugar.
+This sweet pastry is also known as a Krapfen or Krepper.

 German National Cookery for American Kitchens (1904)

 For the dough take 1 cupful of milk, 1/2 pound of clarified butter, 1 whole egg and the yolks of 5 eggs, scant 2 ounces of yeast, 2 ounces of sugar, a teaspoonful of salt, and flour enough for dough.
 For filling, currants, cherries, jelly, or marmalade.

 Flour and butter are warmed.
 Then whip the eggs, stir the lukewarm milk with the eggs, yeast, butter, sugar, salt, and flour into a dough which is beaten until it bubbles, and no longer sticks to the spoon.
 Then set it aside to raise.